Login Sign in

 Diagnosing Cat Lice

-A simple test for lice consists of using regular clear tape to stick some of the insects off of the fur onto the tape.
+A simple test consists of using regular clear tape to stick some of the insects off of the fur onto the tape.
 Sometimes a veterinarian will pluck a few hairs from your cat that have insects or eggs attached.
 A quick look under the microscope of either sample will identify lice.

 Cat at the veterinarian